pulumi/docs/content/blog/why-switch-to-pulumi/index.md

     Pulumi Cloud.
 This means that each organization gets AI-generated responses based solely on their own organizational data.

-2.  **Greater Scalability.** Pulumi embraces software engineering as a way to solve and manage the exponentially increasing complexity of modern architectures.
+2.**Greater Scalability.** Pulumi embraces software engineering as a
+    way to solve and manage the exponentially increasing complexity of modern architectures.
 Programming languages with their loops, conditional logic, class inheritance, object orientedness allows